OUDSL/arcgisstorymaps/index.md

 For each section you can set the content of the Main Stage to a map, image, video, or webpage.

 If you keep the Main Stage content as a map, you can:
-* Change the location and zoom level of the map - (Click "Custom configuration" in "Location" section)
+* Change the location and zoom level of the map - (Click **Custom configuration** in **Location** section)
 * Choose which layers you want displayed on the map.
 Our map only has two layers, a basemap and a layer of crime incident datapoints.
-Some maps have dozens of layers of information, and discarding irrelevant layers can help clarify the point you're trying to make in a particular section - (Click "Custom configuration" in "Content" section)
+Some maps have dozens of layers of information, and discarding irrelevant layers can help clarify the point you're trying to make in a particular section - (Click **Custom configuration** in **Content** section)
-* Display a pop-up containing supplementary information about a particular datapoint (feature) - (Click "Custom configuration" in "Pop-up" section)
+* Display a pop-up containing supplementary information about a particular datapoint (feature) - (Click **Custom configuration** in **Pop-up** section)
-* Since you might display only a particular detail of the map for a section, you can keep the larger map displayed in the bottom corner of the Main Stage- ("Overview Map" in "Extras" section)
+* Since you might display only a particular detail of the map for a section, you can keep the larger map displayed in the bottom corner of the Main Stage- (**Overview Map** in **Extras** section)
-* You can also allow your audience to see the map legend or search for addresses, places, or features (data points) on your map - ("Extras" section)
+* You can also allow your audience to see the map legend or search for addresses, places, or features (data points) on your map - (**Extras** section)

 The Side Panel can contain
 * **images**